bradfa/meroot/README.md

 4. Build a root file system with `./build-rootfs.sh`
 5. Chroot into the rootfs or setup a bootloader and kernel to boot into it
 6. Build musl using `./configure --prefix=/ --includedir=/usr/include && make && make install`
+7. Fetch a pkgsrc tarball and bootstrap it
+8. Attempt to build packages from pkgsrc using bmake